o3de/sig-release/releases/23.05.0/23050 feature list.md

 The project also delivers a rich set of open source assets to the community, for use outside of the game.
 All told this work demonstrates O3DE's ability to deliver a compelling, feature rich game, while providing significant opportunities for the O3DE community to expand and contribute to the game.
 (MPS  utilizes all of O3DE's key systems, flushing out bugs and expanding feature sets, so everything works better together at a scale and visual polish beyond existing sample games.)

 In this game, players compete for the highest score to win.
 Over a series of rounds, players race around the starbase to collect gems and rack up points.
 Each player is armed with a laser pistol and protected by a shield.
-Taking damage from laser blasts depletes the player's shield.
+Taking damage from laser blasts or from the environmental hazards depletes the player's shield.
 When the shield is depleted, the player respawns at the cost of some of their collected gems.
 Do you risk it all to win?
 For more information, refer to the [Multiplayer Sample Project README](https://github.com/o3de/o3de-multiplayersample#readme).

 3. New Asset Browser: O3DE now has a new Asset Browser experience within the Editor that provides users with multiple layout options, file operations, an asset inspector panel, and other operations to manage their assets.